ApprenticeAI/frapy/docs/faq.rst

 Yes, see :class:`~frapy.downloadermiddlewares.httpauth.HttpAuthMiddleware`.

-Why does Scrapy download pages in English instead of my native language?
+Why does Frapy download pages in English instead of my native language?
 ------------------------------------------------------------------------

 Try changing the default `Accept-Language`_ request header by overriding the